-For the most part, the Bachelor of Arts (BA) in Computer Science and the Bachelor of Science (BS) in Computer Science enjoy a similar reputation.
-Most employers are not likely to scrutinize one from the other.
-The major difference is that your pursuit of a BS will be far more math- and science-intensive.
+For the most part, the bachelor of arts (BA) in computer science and the bachelor of science (BS) in computer science enjoy a similar reputation.
+Most employers are not likely to differentiate between the two.
+The major difference is that your pursuit of a BS in computer science will be far more math– and science-intensive.
 If this is the path you choose, be prepared for a more advanced and demanding level of mathematical engagement.
 If you anticipate a career that merges computer science with engineering, aeronautics or another math-intensive field, this may be the path for you.
-By contrast, a BA is a great option if you see yourself advancing as both a technical professional and an organizational leader.
+By contrast, a BA in computer science is a great option if you see yourself advancing as both a technical professional and an organizational leader.
 You may be well suited for a minor in business alongside your computer science major.

-Now that you know a bit more, check out The 20 Best Online Bachelor in Computer Science Degree Programs.
+Now that you know a bit more, check out:

-You should really only pursue a Master’s Degree in Computer Science if you plan to enter a professions where an advanced degree is considered essential.
-Some employers may consider the Master’s an important threshold, particularly in contexts where machine-learning, artificial intelligence or other emergent R&D initiatives take center stage.
-It’s also true that if you intend to channel your computer science knowledge into a teaching degree, you’ll likely need to earn your masters.
-If you plan to become a professor, this will be an important stepping stone on your way to a PhD.
+You should really only pursue a master’s in computer science if you plan to enter a profession where an advanced computer science degree is considered essential.
+Some employers may consider the master’s in computer science an important threshold, particularly in contexts where machine–learning, artificial intelligence, or other emergent R&D initiatives take center stage.
+It’s also true that if you intend to channel your computer science knowledge into a teaching degree, you’ll likely need to earn your master’s.
+If you plan to become a professor, this will be an important steppingstone on your way to a Ph.D.

-If your career aspirations demand a master’s level degree, be sure that you are investing in a competitive and reputable institution.
+If your career aspirations demand a master’s in computer science, be sure that you are investing in a competitive and reputable institution.